TSS Certification Process - TSB 2000 Standard

 recertification, the TSB is the only responsible TSA, TSS, and MTSS certification authority

-for those seeking TSS designate certification and the authorization to utilize the
+for those seeking TSS designate certification, and the authorization to utilize the

 Technical Security Specialist (TSS) designation.